-Local payment, pre/post cruise transfers, one night hotel accommodation in a twin share room (incl. dinner/breakfast), all on board ship accommodation with meals, house beer, wine and soft drinks with lunch and dinner and all expedition shore excursions.
-Programme of lectures by noted naturalists.
+Local payment, one night hotel accommodation in a twin share room (incl. dinner/breakfast), transfer to ship, all on board ship accommodation with meals, house beer, wine and soft drinks with lunch and dinner and all expedition shore excursions.
+Programme of lectures by noted naturalists and airport transfer.